fe9lix/AccessRank/README.md

 #### Initializing

 *AccessRank* is initialized with an enum value for the list stability that should be used for predictions.
 The default list stability is `.ListStability.Medium`.
 Other possible values are `.ListStability.Low` and `.ListStability.High`. *Low* stability means that prediction accurracy should be maximized while items are allowed to be reordered more than with other values. *High* stability means that the ordering of items should remain as stable as possible so that users can better learn item locations over time.
-The appropriate value to use here depends on your application domain. *Medium* stabiity is the default value and should be used if you are insecure which one to choose.
+The appropriate value to use here depends on your application domain. *Medium* stability is the default value and should be used if you are insecure which one to choose.
 (Also see the three unit tests on list stability in `AccessRankTests` to get an idea how this value affects predictions.)

 ```swift